mamaly12/User_Management/README.md

       a. users have to register

       b.
-THE FIRST USER WHO RWGISTERS WILL BE KNOWN AS ADMIN
+THE FIRST USER WHO RWGISTERS WILL BE KNOWN AS ADMIN. (column roles is implemented inside the user table)

       c.
 PLEASE NOTE THAT ONLY ADMIN CAN DO THE FOLLOWING ACTIONS:

            I)   CREATE GROUP

            II)  DELETE GROUP

+                 a. onlly groups with no members can be deleted.

            III) ADD USER TO A GROUP